 The bathroom is another example of a room requiring unique lighting.
 As a room where a person generally decides whether or not they are looking suitable to leave the house, it needs to have the right tone of light.
 While high color temperature daylight bulbs are great for kitchens and other rooms, the bathroom benefits from lower color temperatures closer to the light of incandescent light bulbs.

 This is another application in which LED light bulbs would work very well.
-A few low-watt LEDs above a mirror directed at an angle would be perfect to illuminate face and hair.
+A few low-watt LEDs above a mirror directed at an angle would be perfect to illuminate the face and hair.
 I would again recommend lower color temperature light bulbs.
-Your current best bet for energy efficient bathroom lighting would be compact fluorescent light bulbs.
+Your current best bet for energy-efficient bathroom lighting would be compact fluorescent light bulbs.

 If you prefer incandescent, then halogen light bulbs are also an option to consider.